Tuesday, July 26, 2022

 The Family Portrait Taken at Sabah Tea Plantation

-The last time we had a complete family photo was in December 2017.
-That was just a couple of months shy of five years ago (Read here).
-Livvie who was barely one year old is now five.
-A new addition, Maddie who was born during the Covid 19 pandemic is now two years old.
+The last time we had a complete family photo taken was in December 2017 - just a couple of months shy of five years ago (Read here).
+Back then, little Livvie was barely a year old; today, she’s already five.
+Since then, our family has grown with the arrival of Maddie, born during the Covid-19 pandemic, who is now a lively two-year-old.

 They preferred to be in their simple casual wear!